lizzyliu666/lizzyliu666.github.io/_pages/about.md

   </div>
 </div>

+&nbsp;&nbsp;&nbsp;&nbsp;I study how health care-seeking unfolds across digital media and everyday life, with particular attention to the _societal_ and _ethical_ dimensions of **multimodal and AI-mediated communication**, including emerging _disparities_ and _risks_ associated with video-based social media and AI companions.
+I further inform and design **care-oriented AI systems** that facilitate emotional expression and peer support.
+My previous work made three major contributions to **Health Behavior**, **Information Science**, **Human-Computer Interaction**, and **Computational Social Science**:

 - **Revealing disparities of sensitive disclosure on video-based social media**, through LLM-assisted computational analysis of videos informed by self-presentation theory and semiotics.
 - **Identifying <em>care encounters</em> as moments of change in real-world mental health help-seeking**, through in-depth interviews with marginalized young adults.
 - **Informing human-centered AI for mental well-being and emotional support**, by developing ethical design guidelines for emotion AI systems that preserve human connections and strengthen peer support.